CntoDev/compositions/README.md

     placement)
 - whatever you do, do as little clicking/interaction as possible (see below)
 - when saving the composition after changes
+  - increase the version number (if versioned)
   - zoom out sufficiently, so you catch all group markers in the selection
   - select twice - the first selection misses groups with 1 soldier (Jet)
   - use map mode for selecting units, map markers (respawn, etc.) do not get selected in the 3D view
+- after saving the composition
+  - describe the change in `reference/CHANGELOG.md` (if versioned)
+  - increase version numbers in other related compositions (if applicable)

 Eden editor records your every click into every textbox, everytime you expand a section of attributes, everytime you accidentally check/uncheck a checkbox,